stormearthandlava/stormearthandlava.github.io/guide/raids/sod.md

 **Recommended Legendaries:**

-* {{ site.data.legendary.windspeaker }}
+* {{ site.data.expansion_feature.sl.legendary.windspeaker }}

 **Damage:**

-* Use {{ site.data.spell.spiritwalkers_grace }} as available during [Hungering Mist](https://shadowlands.wowhead.com/spell=347671/hungering-mist). {{ site.data.spell.spiritwalkers_grace }} is available for every other [Hungering Mist](https://shadowlands.wowhead.com/spell=347671/hungering-mist) phase and lasts the full duration.
+* Use {{ site.data.talent.swg }} as available during [Hungering Mist](https://shadowlands.wowhead.com/spell=347671/hungering-mist). {{ site.data.talent.swg }} is available for every other [Hungering Mist](https://shadowlands.wowhead.com/spell=347671/hungering-mist) phase and lasts the full duration.
 Otherwise, pool Maelstrom and use instant casts while moving to maintain DPS.

 **Defensives:**

 * [Grasp of Death](https://shadowlands.wowhead.com/spell=347668/grasp-of-death) is a 40s DoT and is the highest source of non-tank damage.
-Rotate {{ site.data.spell.astral_shift }} and healing consumables as needed for each application of [Grasp of Death](https://shadowlands.wowhead.com/spell=347668/grasp-of-death). {{ site.data.spell.healing_surge }} yourself if absolutely necessary.
+Rotate {{ site.data.talent.as }} and healing consumables as needed for each application of [Grasp of Death](https://shadowlands.wowhead.com/spell=347668/grasp-of-death). {{ site.data.spell.healing_surge }} yourself if absolutely necessary.

 **Utilities:**